 In re Puget Sound Plywood, 924 F.2d at 958-59 (citing In re Wildman, 72 B.R.
 700, 707 (N.D.
-Ill.
+III.
 1987)).

-A review of the application shows that the services provided by Applicant related to the estate enforcing rights and obtaining benefits including preparing tax returns and acting out administrative functions.
-The court finds the services were beneficial to the Client and bankruptcy estate and were reasonable.
+A review of the application shows that Applicant's services for the Estate include tax accounting, preparation of fiduciary income tax returns, and consulting services.
+The court finds the services were beneficial to Client and the Estate and were reasonable.

-FEES AND COSTS & EXPENSES REQUESTED
+FEES REQUESTED